LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Compounds/Tuple.md

 ---
-tags: rust, datatype, compound, fundamental
+tags:
+  - rust
+  - datatype
+  - compound
+  - fundamental
 ---

 - A _tuple_ is a general way of grouping together a number of values with a variety of types into one compound type.